 Usage + quotas

 Two numbers shape your bill: conversations and messages.
-The Usage page shows both, with their caps.
+The Usage page shows both; only messages have a monthly cap.

 What counts as a conversation